 Benefit Description You pay After the calendar year deductible Infertility services (cont.)
-Fertility drugs Reproductive material storage Infertility services after voluntary sterilization All charges Allergy care Testing and treatmentAllergy injectionsAllergy serum 20% coinsurance of our Plan allowance Not covered: Provocative food testing and sublingual allergy desensitization Food allergy ingestion testing Care and services from non-Plan providers unless precertified by the Plan prior to receiving the service All charges Treatment therapies Chemotherapy and radiation therapy Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 87.
+Fertility drugs All charges Reproductive material storage • Infertility services after voluntary sterilization Allergy care Testing and treatment 20% coinsurance of our Plan allowance Allergy injections Allergy serum Not covered: All charges Provocative food testing and sublingual allergy desensitization Food allergy ingestion testing • Care and services from non-Plan providers unless precertified by the Plan prior to receiving the service Treatment therapies Chemotherapy and radiation therapy 20% coinsurance of our Plan allowance Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 87.
 Respiratory and inhalation therapy Cardiac rehabilitation following qualifying event/condition is provided for up to 90 consecutive days from the start of rehabilitation.
-Dialysis - hemodialysis and peritoneal dialysis Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Growth hormone therapy (GHT) Note: Growth hormone is covered under the prescription drug benefit.
+Dialysis - hemodialysis and peritoneal dialysis • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy • Growth hormone therapy (GHT) Note: Growth hormone is covered under the prescription drug benefit.
 Note: We only cover GHT when we precertify the treatment.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to precertify GHT before you begin treatment.
 We will only cover GHT services and related services and supplies that we determine are medically necessary.
 See Other Services under You Need Prior Plan Approval for Certain Services on page 19.
-Applied Behavior Analysis (ABA) - Children with autism spectrum disorder Covered Services include "diagnosis" and "treatment" of Autism Spectrum Disorder in children from age two through ten.
+Applied Behavior Analysis (ABA) - Members with autism spectrum disorder 20% coinsurance of our Plan allowance Covered Services include "diagnosis" and "treatment" of Autism Spectrum Disorder.
 "Autism Spectrum Disorder" means any pervasive developmental disorder, including (i) autistic disorder, (ii) Asperger's Syndrome, (iii) Rett syndrome, (iv) childhood disintegrative disorder, or (v) Pervasive Developmental Disorder - Not Otherwise Specified, as defined in the most recent edition of The Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association.
-20% coinsurance of our Plan allowance